acl-org/acl-2023/_pages/faq.md

 **Q**: Do all of the authors need to have SOFTCONF profiles?
 Why?
 {: .question}
 **A**: Yes.
-We use the SOFTCONF profiles to help identify conflicts, so every author (not just the corresponding author) needs to have a SOFTCONF profile.
+We use the SOFTCONF profiles to help identify conflicts, so every author (not just the submitting author) needs to have a SOFTCONF profile.
 {: .answer}